Thanksgiving Rice

 - Want to use an apple instead of a pear?
 Go for it!

-- Just like with my pear muffins, you can use pretty much whatever nut you want.
+- You can use pretty much whatever nut you want.
 Instead of walnuts, feel free to use pecans or almonds.
 Or, omit the nuts altogether.

 More Foxes Love Lemons Favorites